Operation Latchkey

 Operation Latchkey was a series of 38 nuclear tests conducted by the United States in 1966–1967 at the Nevada Test Site.
-These tests followed the Operation Flintlock (nuclear test) series and preceded the Operation Crosstie series.
+These tests followed the Operation Flintlock series and preceded the Operation Crosstie series.

 Nuclear tests

 Persimmon

 Persimmon included a vertical line-of-sight pipe fitted with a fast-acting closure.
 At the time of detonation, this vacuum pipe provided a pathway for neutrons from the nuclear device to travel to instruments in a tower located above the shot hole.
 A few seconds after detonation, these instruments and their samples were dragged out of the tower on a sled, before the subsidence crater formed and destroyed the tower.